Evergrande’s Billionaire Chairman Hui Is Under Police Surveillance

 For Hui, who controlled one of the world’s biggest fortunes when Evergrande’s shares peaked in 2017, the development is another blow in a remarkable fall from grace.
 Once considered among the most politically connected businessmen in China with ambitions ranging from electric cars to soccer, the tycoon has now become the most high-profile casualty of President Xi Jinping’s crackdown on excessive leverage and speculation in the real estate sector.

-A Bloomberg Intelligence gauge of Chinese developer stocks fell to the lowest since November on Wednesday morning.
+A Bloomberg Intelligence gauge of Chinese developer stocks dropped 0.6% on Thursday to lowest level since 2011.
 Homebuyer sentiment remains fragile ahead of a key holiday sales period that will test the effectiveness of stimulus measures rolled out in recent weeks.

 The son of a wood cutter who grew up in poverty, Hui built Evergrande into China’s largest developer by using leverage to buy massive tracts of land and scoop up rivals, before branching out into industries ranging from bottled water to professional soccer and electric vehicles.